OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 **Certificate validity checking:**

-[According to Apple](https://support.apple.com/en-gb/guide/security/sec100a75d12/web#sec8b087b1f7), evaluating the trusted status of a TLS certificate is performed in accordance with established industry standards, as set out in RFC 5280, and incorporates emerging standards such as RFC 6962 (Certificate Transparency).
+[According to Apple](https://support.apple.com/en-gb/guide/security/sec100a75d12/web#sec8b087b1f7), "evaluating the trusted status of a TLS certificate is performed in accordance with established industry standards, as set out in RFC 5280, and incorporates emerging standards such as RFC 6962 (Certificate Transparency).
 In iOS 11 or later, Apple devices are periodically updated with a current list of revoked and constrained certificates.
 The list is aggregated from certificate revocation lists (CRLs), which are published by each of the built-in root certificate authorities trusted by Apple, as well as by their subordinate CA issuers.
 The list may also include other constraints at Apple’s discretion.
 This information is consulted whenever a network API function is used to make a secure connection.
-If there are too many revoked certificates from a CA to list individually, a trust evaluation may instead require that an online certificate status response (OCSP) is needed, and if the response isn’t available, the trust evaluation will fail.
+If there are too many revoked certificates from a CA to list individually, a trust evaluation may instead require that an online certificate status response (OCSP) is needed, and if the response isn’t available, the trust evaluation will fail."

 #### When does ATS not apply?